axibase/atsd/changelogs/2017_02/README.md

 ### Issue 2928

 To prevent naming collision, the `interpolate` setting was renamed to [`fill-value`](https://axibase.com/products/axibase-time-series-database/visualization/widgets/time-chart/), which is an interpolation mode applied to computed series in case the values are irregularly spaced.
-If set to true, the missing samples are filled with interpolated values.
+If set to `true`, the missing samples are filled with interpolated values.
 When `fill-value` is set to the `interpolate` keyword, the missing value is linearly interpolated from the previous and preceding values.

 [ChartLab](https://apps.axibase.com/chartlab/e377b59a/3/)